 Cervinia has a great mix of accommodation styles suited to all tastes and budgets.
-Most of the hotels within the village and just a short walk to the ski slopes are smaller, family-run hotels ranging from 2-star to 4-star, offering B&B and half-board rates (some are restricted to half-board only).
+Most of the hotels within the village, just a short walk to the ski slopes are smaller, family-run hotels ranging from 2-star to 4-star, offering B&B and half-board rates (some are restricted to half-board only).
 If it’s top-of-the-line luxury you want, there’s a beautiful 5-star Relais and Chateaux hotel a short drive from the village.
-Or if convenience and fun is what you’re after try the Club Med, which includes everything from meals, to drinks, to ski lessons and more.
+Or if convenience and fun is what you’re after try the Club Med, which includes everything from meals, to drinks, to ski lessons and more (Scout can help with Club Med bookings).
 Cervinia also has a couple of ski-in ski-out hotels, though they are less convenient to the village.Search Hotels and Deals Get your

 Scout Field Guide >

 As well as shopping, eating and drinking, Cervinia has a handful of other activities to keep you busy off the slopes:

 - Outdoor ice-skating

 - Indoor swimming pool

 - Cross-country skiing (though the paths are not extensive)

 - Indoor climbing

 A museum at the top of the Plateau Rosa, touted as the “Highest Museum in Europe” showcasing the methods and machinery for building the lift systems